behreajj/AsepriteOkHsl/README.md

 Aseprite is an "animated sprite editor & pixel art tool."
 Okhsl is a color representation developed by Bjorn Ottosson to create an alternative to HSL that is based on human perception.
 Those looking for an interactive online comparison between Okhsl, [HSLuv](https://www.hsluv.org/) and traditional HSL should refer to this [article](https://bottosson.github.io/misc/colorpicker/).

-[sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is the assumed color profile.
+[sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is the color profile assumed by this script.
 The sprite's profile can be changed under `Sprite > Properties`.
 Aseprite's color management settings are under `Edit > Preferences`, in the `Color` section.

 _These scripts were tested with Aseprite version 1.3.9.2 ._